Branford Theatre

 Branford 1960's

-The Branford Theatre was opened December 17, 1920 with Fred Wentworth as architect.
+The Branford Theatre was opened December 17, 1920 with Pola Negri in “Passion”.
+Fred Wesley Wentworth was the architect.
+It was equipped with a large Wurlitzer organ.
 It was long one of the top movie theatres in downtown Newark due to its link to the Stanley-Warner circuit.
 To achieve a seating capacity of 2,844 in the auditorium, lobby and stage facilities were kept to a minimum, earning the Branford Theatre a reputation as a “big barn” without architectural distinction.
-It was converted into four screens on September 15, 1978.
-It was demolished in 1985.
+It was converted by RKO into four screens on September 15, 1978.
+It was closed on August 29, 1982 and demolished in 1985.

 Contributed by Warren G. Harris